xCDAT/xcdat/docs/index.rst

   * Generate bounds for axes supported by ``xcdat`` if they don't exist in the Dataset
   * Optional decoding non-CF time units, in addition to CF time units (already supported in ``xarray``)
-  * Optional centering of time coordinate using time bounds
+  * Optional centering of time coordinates using time bounds
   * Optional conversion of longitudinal axis orientation between [0, 360) and [-180, 180)

 * Temporal averaging

-  * Time series averages, climatologies, and departures
+  * Time series averages (single snapshot and grouped), climatologies, and departures
   * Weighted or unweighted
-  * Optional centering of time coordinates using time bounds
   * Optional seasonal configuration

 * Geospatial weighted averaging